keviner1019/SkillForgeee/README.md

 ## 🙏 Acknowledgments

-- OpenAI for the GPT API that powers learning path generation
+- Google for the Gemini API that powers learning path generation
 - The React Flow team for the excellent graph visualization library
 - The shadcn/ui team for the beautiful component library
 - All the open-source libraries that make this project possible